dominodatalab/reference-project-finetune-falcon7b/README.md

                 zstandard
 ```

 Once you have spun up a workspace, clone this repo.
-We ran this fine tuning successfully on a A10 GPU with 24GB of GPU RAM
 ```
 git clone https://github.com/dominodatalab/reference-project-falcon7b.git
 ```